-Del ivery Risk Explanation Proposed Action Fin Financial 1 by economic conditions.
-The 2024 M2 revenue forecast is \$14 billion, which is a \$800 million (-5.4 percent) 2 Reduced external funding opportunities for the M2 freeway program.
+Deli very Risk Explanation Proposed Action Fina incial 1 by economic conditions.
+The 2024 M2 revenue forecast is \$14 billion, which is a \$800 million (-5.4 percent) year-over-year decrease from the 2023 forecast. revenue forecast is lower, in most Staff will continue to monitor sales tax revenue receiptstoensurethatM2isdeliveredaspromised to voters.
+2 Reduced external funding opportunities for the M2 freeway program.
 State and federal priorities continue to shift and favor projects that reduce automobile travel, which could affect access to currently programmed as well as future external funding opportunities for the M2 freeway projects.
 Current external funding commitments are assumed in the M2 cash flow for the 2024 Next 10 Plan, but prospects of future revenues for highway projects are low.
-3 Potential for an environment of increasing cost for M2 capital projects. the Next 10 Plan Market Conditions Forecast and Risk Analysis anticipates moderate
+3 Potential for an environment of increasing cost for M2 capital projects.
+The spring 2025 update of the Next 10 Plan Market Conditions Forecast and Risk Analysis anticipates moderate inflationary pressures in 2025, 2026, and 2027.
+This is due to declining building permits, rising unemployment rates, and higher construction material and labor costs.
+However, uncertainty remains due to potential cost impacts from new federal economic and trade policies.
+Additionally, recent wildfires devastated communities in Los Angeles County, which may further impact construction cost pressures. biannuallyand provides a three-yearlook ahead.
+OCTA will continue to monitor bid results and market conditions affecting project costs.
+The fall update was incorporated into the 2024

 Deli very Risk Explanation Proposed Action 4 Schedule and scope changes on capital projects that impact delivery and project costs.
 Changes as a result of updated highway standards, new regulatory requirements, or issues identified in the field may impact scope, schedule, and costs substantially.
 OCTA will work closely with project partners and project contractors to limit changes in scope and schedules.
 5 Increase Southern California Regional Rail Authority (Metrolink) train service as an alternative to driving within the limits of available revenue.
 The coronavirus (COVID-19) altered travel behavior, which has affected ridership and farebox revenues.
-The cost of Metrolink service continues to grow as contracted rates increase, the system ages, track-sharing arrangements with BNSF Railway Company (BNSF) are revised, and new air quality requirements are implemented. through the Coronavirus Aid, Relief and Economic Security Act, Coronavirus Response and Relief Supplemental Appropriations Act, and Infrastructure Investment and Jobs Act) has helped alleviate some near-term financial concerns, but increasing operational costs and slow ridership recovery affect long-term sustainability.
-OCTA will Res ource 6 Substantial work underway in the region has resulted in significant demand for professional and skilled labor which may impact delivery given the volume of the M2 capital program.
-Next 10 Plan Market Conditions Forecast and Risk Analysis reflects an increase in unemployment and skilled labor needed for project delivery.
-Expert and timely coordination between OCTA and project partners is imperative to manage
+The cost of Metrolink service continues to grow as contracted rates increase, the system ages, track-sharing arrangements with BNSF Railway Company (BNSF) are revised, and new air quality requirements are implemented.
+External funding (one-time federal funds through the Coronavirus Aid, Relief and Economic Security Act, Coronavirus Response and Relief Supplemental Appropriations Act, and Infrastructure Investment and Jobs Act) has helped alleviate some near-term financial concerns, but increasing operational costs and slow ridership recovery affect long-term sustainability.
+OCTA will continue to work closely with Metrolink and member agencies to ensure cost increases are minimized, while continuing to seek external revenue.
+Res ource 6 Substantial work underway in the region has resulted in significant demand for professional and skilled labor which may impact delivery given the volume of the M2 capital program.
+Next 10 Plan Market Conditions Forecast and Risk Analysis reflects OCTA will monitor resources for professional and skilled labor needed for project delivery.
+Expert and timely coordination between OCTA and project partners is imperative to manage this risk.